AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/free-ship-thresh.md

 ## Calculated Columns

-If you are on the original architecture (i.e., if you do not have the `Data Warehouse Views` option under the `Manage Data` menu), you will want to reach out to our support team to build out the below columns.
+If you are on the original architecture (for example,if you do not have the `Data Warehouse Views` option under the `Manage Data` menu), you will want to reach out to our support team to build out the below columns.
 On the new architecture, these columns can be created from the `Manage Data > Data Warehouse` page.
 Detailed instructions are given below.

 * **`sales_flat_order`** table
   * This calculation creates buckets in increments relative to your typical cart sizes.
 This can range from increments including, 5, 10, 50, 100, etc